 Joseph Sawdy, DVM, MS - Emergency

-Dr. Sawdy has a diverse background in the veterinary field, including private practice, public health, and education.
-He has been employed in small animal practice, has served as a Public Health Veterinarian with the US Department of Agriculture, and has taught in a registered veterinary technician program at a local community college.
-Dr. Sawdy lives in Morganton and is married with two children.
-He currently also has two cats, a bearded dragon, and several chickens.
-His personal hobbies include hiking, biking, camping, outdoor pursuits, gardening, and home improvement.
+Dr. Sawdy has a diverse veterinary background, including private practice, public health, and education.
+He has previously been employed in small animal practice, served as a Public Health Veterinarian with the US Department of Agriculture, and taught in a registered veterinary technician program at a local community college.
+Dr. Sawdy lives in Morganton with his wife, two children, dogs, a cat, and several chickens.
+His personal hobbies include hiking, biking, camping, gardening, and home improvement.

-Michelle Aldridge, DVM - Emergency
+Steven Gregory, DVM - Emergency

 Dr. Steven Gregory was born and raised in North Carolina.
 He earned his bachelor’s degree in Biological Sciences at North Carolina State University and then graduated from the NC State College of Veterinary Medicine.
 After veterinary school, Dr. Gregory received training as a Small Animal Rotating Intern at Iowa State University.
 Dr. Gregory has a strong interest in emergency medicine and internal medicine.
 He enjoys being able to help sick animals and see a variety of exciting and interesting cases.